satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 In contrast, the typical code review process during software development is often open, collaborative, and interactive, engaging many participants with varying levels of expertise.
-There is a clear process by which new code gets integrated into the main project.
-However some of the problems faced by article reviews are not as relevant in code review, such as impact factors
+There is a clear process by which comments get addressed and new code gets integrated into the main project.
+However some of the problems faced by article reviews are not as relevant in code review, such as impact factors and the inherently less structured and more subjective prose.

 For the publication review process to continue to play a critical role in science, there are a number of problems that need to be addressed.
 In